red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/index.md

 ## Configuration Sections

-The following sections provide detailed documentation for each configuration area:
+The following guides provide detailed documentation for each configuration section of the overall `config.yml` file:

 ::::{grid} 1 1 2 2
 :gutter: 3